 The nut butter business has been an essential part of East Wind Community since 1980.
 Today East Wind Nut Butters is still producing a natural and wholesome food product with labor provided by community members.
 Members participate in the business in a variety of ways.
 Some work takes place inside “the Nut House” itself, such as roasting raw nuts, milling butter, packaging finished product, and servicing equipment.
 Community members also maintain our large warehouse ,”Siberia”, and prepare orders to be shipped in “Galileo”.
 In the office, members take care of business management and accounting.
 All of our business infrastructure is located within our community proper.

-All full members are equal owners of our businesses–full membership is available after one year of trial membership.
+All full members are equal owners of our businesses.
 Our co-operative model has been successful over the years.
 Customers who buy our nut butter receive a delicious, healthy product.
 They also contribute to an egalitarian, cooperative way of life.

 At East Wind Nut Butters we make every effort to reduce our ecological footprint and move towards sustainability.
 Commuting works out quite well–we all walk or bike to work!
 In 2011 we started discussing and planning a project to install a solar array on the top of our nut butter facility.
 We completed installation in November 2011.
 The array provides 35% of the electricity needed to run our industrial operations.
 Craig Wiles of Preferred Energy in Mountain Grove, Missouri was an enormous help in the planning of the project and selection of components.
 Craig oversaw the installation of the array, which was done by community members.